Meaning of starch enables us to better understand the pros and cons of carbohydrates.

 The strength of this study is the huge number of participants living in 21 different countries.
 The conclusion of the authors is that we should:

-Really it is astonishing that the world eats so much white-rice; it is from the study of its effect on well-being that led directly to the discovery of the first vitamin, thiamine.
-A deficiency causes the very serious disease beriberi.
+Really it is astonishing that the world eats so much white-rice; it is from the first study of its effect on well-being that led directly to the discovery of the first vitamin, thiamine.
+A deficiency causes the very serious "beri" disease.

-Okinawa is one of the five blue zones of the world, but the wellness of the people there has taken a dive since changing from traditional sweet-potatoes to white-rice as their source of starch.
+Okinawa is one of the five Blue Zone countries of the world but the wellness of the people there has taken a dive since changing from traditional sweet-potatoes to white rice as their source of starch.

-Read more about the importance of thiamine by typing "generalised muscle weakness" into this site-search function.
+Read more about the importance of thiamine by typing "generalised muscle weakness" into the site-search function in the main menu above.

-Legumes like chickpeas, beans and lentils whilst being the main source of protein for most of the people of the world, also have a lot of starch.
+Legumes like chickpeas, beans and lentils whilst being the main source of protein for most of the people of the world, also have some starch; the resistant kind.
 For this reason they are banned from the menus of those following the paleo or banting plans; erroneously so, I believe.
-Once you understand the meaning of starch, you will understand why.
+Once you grasp the meaning of starch, you will understand why.

 The reason is that most, with the exception of fava beans, have a very low glycemic response to legumes; they have a higher proportion of amylose, the resistant starch, and a lot of fibre.